How we define departments (throughout)

-- Department The core department and other bodies within the department that are line-managed within a structure that flows from the departmental leadership (for example, the HM Prison and Probation Service within MoJ, the Education and Skills Funding Agency within DfE).
+- department – the core department and other bodies within the department that are line-managed within a structure that flows from the departmental leadership (for example, HM Prison and Probation Service within MoJ, the Education and Skills Funding Agency within DfE)

-- Other organisations Other bodies employing civil servants, like executive agencies and non-ministerial departments, for which ministers in the department have responsibility (e.g. Ofsted in DfE, DVLA in DfT), but which are not part of the department’s line management structure.
+- other organisations – other bodies employing civil servants, like executive agencies and non-ministerial departments, for which ministers in the department have responsibility (for example, Ofsted in DfE and DVLA in DfT) but which are not part of the department’s line management structure.

 This isn’t always possible, and there are some other occasions where we don’t attempt to do so:

-- We apply our definition of ‘department’ in our analysis of staff numbers, grade, age, gender, ethnicity, disability, professions/specialisms and ministerial correspondence.
+- We apply our definition of ‘department’ in our analysis of staff numbers, grade, age, gender, ethnicity, disability, professions/specialisms, Freedom of Information and ministerial correspondence.

 - We use the wider ‘departmental group’ in our analysis of location.